shijistar/enum-plus/README.md

 When using `enum-plus`, following these best practices can help ensure consistency, maintainability, and clarity in your codebase:

 1. **Enum Type Naming:** Use `PascalCase` and append with the `Enum` suffix (e.g., _WeekEnum_, _ColorEnum_).
-2. **Enum Member Naming:** Use `PascalCase` for enum members(e.g., _WeekEnum.Sunday_, _ColorEnum.Red_).
-This naming style highlights the immutability and static nature of enum members, and ensures they appear at the top in IDE IntelliSense suggestions for easier selection.
+2. **Enum Item Naming:** Use `PascalCase` for enum items (e.g., _WeekEnum.Sunday_, _ColorEnum.Red_).
+This naming style highlights the immutability and static nature of enum items, and ensures they appear at the top in IDE IntelliSense suggestions for easier selection.
-3. **Semantic Clarity:** Ensure enum and member names have clear semantics.
+3. **Semantic Clarity:** Ensure enum and item names have clear semantics.
 Good semantic naming serves as self-documentation, making code intent explicit and reducing cognitive overhead.
 4. **Single Responsibility Principle:** Each enum type should represent a single, cohesive set of related constants.
 Avoiding overlapping responsibilities between different enum types.
-5. **Provide JSDoc Comments:** Provide JSDoc comments for each enum member and the enum type itself, explaining their purpose and usage.
+5. **Provide JSDoc Comments:** Provide JSDoc comments for each enum item and the enum type itself, explaining their purpose and usage.
 Comprehensive documentation enables IDE hover tooltips and improves code readability and maintainability.
 6. **Internationalization Architecture:** Plan for internationalization from the outset by leveraging the library's [localization](#localization) features.
 A well-designed internationalization architecture minimizes future refactoring and facilitates global scalability.

 Here is an example that combines the above best practices to define an enum: